mfred488/mfred488.github.io/_posts/2020-01-14-2019-SANS-holiday-hack-challenge-write-up.markdown

 File successfully encrypted!
 {% endhighlight %}

 We can see (in Wireshark) that a POST request was sent to `http://elfscrow.elfu.org/api/store`, containing the key that was generated by the tool.
 In the response, the server returned a uuid, which is displayed by the tool as the "secret id".
-Unsurprisingly, when we try to decrypt the file, we are asked to provide the secret id; the tool sends the uuid to `http://elfscrow.elfu.org/api/retrieve`, and the server returns the key that was previously stored.
+Unsurprisingly, when we try to decrypt the file, we are asked to provide the secret id; the tool sends the uuid to `http://elfscrow.elfu.org/api/retrieve`, the server returns the key that was previously stored, and that key is used to decrypt the file.

 So the encryption key is generated by the tool, which uses the server as a simple database.
-We can't reasonably bruteforce our way in and try to fetch all keys from the server; the number of valid uuids is actually larger than the number of keys (as the generated key seem to be 8-bytes long), so it would actually be faster to bruteforce the key itself.
+We can't reasonably bruteforce our way in and try to fetch all keys from the server; the number of valid uuids is actually larger than the number of keys (as the generated key seems to be 8-bytes long), so it would actually be faster to bruteforce the key itself.
 So the client-server interaction won't be important in this challenge.

 Instead, we need to look at how the key is generated.
-Let's have anoter look at the output of the encryption phase (which is necessarily the moment when the key is generated):
+Let's have another look at the output of the encryption phase (which is necessarily the moment when the key is generated):
 > Seed = 1577992840
+>
 > Generated an encryption key: 3f8f244ad43255a9 (length: 8)

 The key seems pretty small.
 The most popular block cipher algorithm are (from older to newer) DES, 3DES and AES, and only DES uses an 8-bytes long key.
 Running strings on the tool also gives some hints: